Picking the right solution was important for Teknion, so the company decided to bring in Enginess, a digital consultancy and web development firm.

-“We took a different approach—instead of settling on a platform first, we wanted to look at Teknion’s processes and needs and build from there,” said Oren Shapiro, Vice President of Service Delivery, Moveable Online.
+“We took a different approach—instead of settling on a platform first, we wanted to look at Teknion’s processes and needs and build from there,” said Oren Shapiro, Vice President of Service Delivery, Enginess.
 “We were looking for a technology that gave Teknion the ability to bend the framework and evolve with shifting market needs to bring the Teknion vision to life.”

 After looking at the existing requirements, Teknion selected Progress® Sitefinity® as its content management system.

 “We liked Sitefinity for a variety of reasons,” Jakubowicz said.
 “There were some unique usability features that appealed to us and we loved the modularity of the system.
 So from the get-go, we were drawn to Sitefinty.”

 Sitefinity empowered Teknion to take control of its brand on the digital front and create a modern, sophisticated website that represented the company’s progressive, trend-setting attitude.
 Simply creating and managing content got a lot easier as everyone was empowered to contribute.
 Within weeks, Teknion overhauled the entire website and included new non-technical personnel to the content team to streamline content management.
 Teknion was able to build a more sophisticated customer experience—and it was easy to manage from behind the scenes as well.

 “The site we built with Sitefinity enables us to be closer to who we are as a brand,” added Claudio Ferreira, Senior Manager of Digital Corporate Marketing, Teknion.
 “We spend a lot of time talking to interior designers and architects in our industry, so we needed to have a site that was as design-driven as the product that we sell.”